 Welcome to the home for the Nova Scotia Archaeology Society.
 Here you’ll find information about our illustrated public talks, events hosted by the society, resources related to archaeology in Nova Scotia, and you can learn more about joining the society on our Membership page.

 Once again, we have an exciting line up of speakers for our 2017-2018 Lecture Series.
-We will kick off with a special lecture by Yves Chrétien:
+The next lecture in the series will be presented by Aaron Taylor.

 Saint Mary’s University

 The Nova Scotia Archaeology Society (NSAS) was formed in 1987.
 It is our mandate to bring together individuals interested in the study and promotion of archaeology, particularly as it relates to all cultures of Nova Scotia; to disseminate knowledge and encourage the exchange of information among professionals and amateurs alike; and to promote the preservation and protection of archaeological sites and resources throughout the Province.